NavyaG-lab/Tech-writer/etl_users/dataset_series.md

    One dataset corresponding to one generated `.avro` file.

 2. At the start of each run, Itaipu starts by [generating 'root datasets'](https://github.com/nubank/itaipu/blob/dc8fa20fc9af26b29dd3eb5cff6ed43496b7e083/src/main/scala/etl/itaipu/package.scala#L36-L46), which include the Dataset Series.
-It iterates through the DatasetSeriesOps listed in [etl.dataset_series.AllSeries](https://github.com/nubank/itaipu/blob/dc8fa20fc9af26b29dd3eb5cff6ed43496b7e083/src/main/scala/etl/dataset_series/package.scala#L12-L87), and for each Op:
+It iterates through the DatasetSeriesContractOps listed in [etl.dataset_series.AllSeries](https://github.com/nubank/itaipu/blob/dc8fa20fc9af26b29dd3eb5cff6ed43496b7e083/src/main/scala/etl/dataset_series/package.scala#L12-L87), and for each Op:

    1. Queries Metapod to obtain a `DatasetSeries` object.
 The structure of this object is directly equivalent to the structure returned by the query, so that it contains a `datasets` field listing all avro file paths.
-   2. Groups the avro files by Schema, and for each schema that matches one of the version declared in the `DatasetSeriesOp`, persists a dataset suitable for input into a `SparkOp` & identified by a combination of the series name and the version number.
+   2. Groups the avro files by Schema, and for each schema that matches one of the version declared in the `DatasetSeriesContractOp`, persists a dataset suitable for input into a `SparkOp` & identified by a combination of the series name and the version number.
 These datasets are identified by the prefix `series-raw